TritonDataCenter/rfd/rfd/0036/README.md

 In the above diagram "unmanaged compute" describes both existing instances that were defined before the introduction of services, as well as new instances that a user may define without first defining a service.
 Support for existing unmanaged compute and their ongoing use, as well as the ability to provision new unmanaged instances is required, despite the introduction of services.
 However, there is no requirement nor intention of providing a migration plan to convert a collection of existing unmanaged instances into a service.

-Projects are described by a [project manifest](./projects/manifest.md), a YAML-formatted file that can be easily copied from elsewhere and in which changes are easily discernible in a text diff.
+Projects are described by a [project manifest](./projects/manifest.md), a text file that can be easily copied from elsewhere and in which changes are easily discernible in a text diff.
 They also have attached metadata as described below.

 [Read more about what projects mean in the Mariposa context](./projects), including Triton CLI commands and the manifest file.